 If you suffer a little bit today and delay gratification, your future self will thank you because it will enjoy tomorrow.

-ok, i assume you read the article.
+OK, I assume you read the article above.

 What you should be left with is this: you create your reality with context.
-This article call that action: reframing.
-Context is the box… aka the frame the content come in.

 The body doesn’t care about you, about your future, not even about your happiness.
 I have tested: it doesn’t care how you feel.
 It doesn’t care about your health.
 It doesn’t care whether you sleep or not.